 - Take a picture.
 Any gathering can be a photo opportunity.
 Rally everyone together for a group photo.
 It builds a sense of camaraderie and gives everyone something to share.

 - Get out of the office.
 Leave the building if at all possible.
 A change in location reduces distractions and makes people more alert.
 Even on a tight budget, you may be able to book a private room at a local restaurant or swap conference rooms with another organization in your community.

 Training is becoming part of everyone’s job description these days.
+I enjoy facilitating Insights Discovery workshops with teams and sharing in their breakthroughs.
 Get ready to shine by mastering the basics and adding your own distinctive style.
 You’ll sharpen your skills, contribute to your organization, and help your trainees accomplish more.